Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

 - On Wednesday, September 22nd, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $60.16, for a total value of $1,203,200.00.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, September 14th.
-Shareholders of record on Wednesday, September 1st were paid a dividend of $0.10 per share.
-The ex-dividend date of this dividend was Tuesday, August 31st.
-This represents a $0.40 annualized dividend and a yield of 0.56%.
-Interactive Brokers Group’s dividend payout ratio is currently 16.06%.

-Institutional investors have recently added to or reduced their stakes in the business.
-Swiss National Bank raised its stake in Interactive Brokers Group by 2.2% during the second quarter.
-Swiss National Bank now owns 180,100 shares of the financial services provider’s stock worth $11,838,000 after acquiring an additional 3,900 shares in the last quarter.
-Stifel Financial Corp raised its stake in Interactive Brokers Group by 46.9% during the first quarter.
-Stifel Financial Corp now owns 233,767 shares of the financial services provider’s stock worth $17,074,000 after acquiring an additional 74,594 shares in the last quarter.
-Sei Investments Co. raised its stake in Interactive Brokers Group by 16.9% during the second quarter.
-Sei Investments Co. now owns 70,138 shares of the financial services provider’s stock worth $4,610,000 after acquiring an additional 10,157 shares in the last quarter.
-Majedie Asset Management Ltd raised its stake in Interactive Brokers Group by 139.8% during the second quarter.
-Majedie Asset Management Ltd now owns 277,425 shares of the financial services provider’s stock worth $18,243,000 after acquiring an additional 161,716 shares in the last quarter.
-Finally, Geode Capital Management LLC raised its stake in Interactive Brokers Group by 6.6% during the first quarter.
-Geode Capital Management LLC now owns 967,687 shares of the financial services provider’s stock worth $70,679,000 after acquiring an additional 60,317 shares in the last quarter.
-Hedge funds and other institutional investors own 19.05% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Sei Investments Co. grew its stake in Interactive Brokers Group by 29.5% during the 1st quarter.
+Sei Investments Co. now owns 59,981 shares of the financial services provider’s stock worth $4,381,000 after buying an additional 13,665 shares during the last quarter.
+Panagora Asset Management Inc. grew its stake in Interactive Brokers Group by 68.5% during the 1st quarter.
+Panagora Asset Management Inc. now owns 3,706 shares of the financial services provider’s stock worth $271,000 after buying an additional 1,506 shares during the last quarter.
+JPMorgan Chase & Co. grew its stake in Interactive Brokers Group by 118.1% during the 1st quarter.
+JPMorgan Chase & Co. now owns 191,411 shares of the financial services provider’s stock valued at $13,980,000 after purchasing an additional 103,631 shares during the last quarter.
+Prudential Financial Inc. grew its stake in Interactive Brokers Group by 4.9% during the 1st quarter.
+Prudential Financial Inc. now owns 12,275 shares of the financial services provider’s stock valued at $897,000 after purchasing an additional 568 shares during the last quarter.
+Finally, Geode Capital Management LLC grew its stake in Interactive Brokers Group by 6.6% during the 1st quarter.
+Geode Capital Management LLC now owns 967,687 shares of the financial services provider’s stock valued at $70,679,000 after purchasing an additional 60,317 shares during the last quarter.
+19.05% of the stock is owned by hedge funds and other institutional investors.

 Interactive Brokers Group Company Profile